Muhakamat al-Lughatayn

 Muhakamat al-Lughatayn (مُحَاكَمَةُ اللُغَتَيْن), was one of Mir Ali-Shir Nava'i's works.
-Completed in December 1499, it defended Nava'i's view that the Chagatai Turkic language was superior to Persian for literary purposes.
+Despite its Arabic title, the book was originally written in Chagatai.
+It was completed in December 1499, and defended Nava'i's view that the Chagatai Turkic language was superior to Persian for literary purposes.
 It was the writer's last definitive statement on the subject dearest to his heart, and the Muhakamat is a perfect example of an author's final work being his last will and testament as well, which was to emphasize the importance of his native language.

 Repeatedly, Nava'i emphasizes his belief in the richness, precision and malleability of Turkic vocabulary as opposed to Persian.
 For example: